MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/customer-reported-incidents.md

 # Customer-reported incident tickets

-For any type of incident that Microsoft did not flag or for question about the service/features, customers or partners on behalf of customers can use the Report Incident button to alert Microsoft to investigate the problem or answer the question.
+For any type of incident that Microsoft did not flag, or for questions about the service/features, customers or partners on behalf of customers can use the Report Incident feature to alert Microsoft to investigate the problem or answer the question.

 <!--![screenshot of the Incidents->Report incident](../media/customer-reported-incidents-001.png)-->